raspberrypilearning/top-5-emoji-list/en/step_6.md

 --- task ---

-Add 5 emoji to your header with the class `bigfont` to make them large.font` s
+Add 5 emoji to your header with the class `bigfont` to make them large.

 --- code ---
 ---